alshapton/Pyntel4004/docs/source/intro/main.rst

 This unfortunate choice considerably constrained the performance of the system.
-Address and data had to be multiplexed onto the pins (one of the claims of patent no. 3,821,715), causing a major penalty in the instruction cycle execution.
+Address and data had to be multiplexed onto the pins (one of the claims of :download:`Patent number US3821785 <resources/US3821715.pdf>`), causing a major penalty in the instruction cycle execution.

 The instruction cycle of 10.8 microseconds could have been easily reduced to 4 microseconds by a more appropriate package choice.